-Ahead of Hamas rally, Israel beefs up forces at Gaza border
+Gaza man killed by Israel tank fire as border tensions rise

-JERUSALEM (AP) — Israel has beefed up forces along the volatile Gaza border ahead of planned Palestinian protests near the fence, called for by the area’s militant Hamas rulers.
+GAZA CITY, Gaza Strip (AP) — A Palestinian farmer was killed by an Israeli tank shell in the Gaza Strip early on Friday, hours before Palestinians were to stage mass sit-ins along the border with Israel, a health official and a witness said.

-Hamas has said that Friday’s activities will be peaceful but Brig.
-Gen. Ronen Manelis, Israel’s chief military spokesman, says the army is prepared for trouble.
+Ahead of the protests, called for by Gaza’s militant Hamas rulers, Israel’s military said it doubled its standard troop level along the border, deploying snipers, special forces and paramilitary border police units, which specialize in riot control.

-He said late on Thursday troop levels have been doubled along the border, including snipers, special forces and paramilitary border police units, which specialize in riot control.
+Hamas has said that Friday’s activities would be peaceful and the chief Israeli military spokesman, Brig.
+Gen. Ronen Manelis, said Israel wants to avoid violence.

-Palestinians are setting up tents along the border on Friday, the first of a series of actions planned for the coming weeks.
+However, previous protests near the border fence have turned deadly, with Israeli soldiers firing live bullets at Palestinians burning tires, throwing stones or hurling firebombs.
+Manelis said the military will not allow the crowds to breach the fence on Friday or damage military infrastructure.

 Most Read Nation & World Stories